 There are a lot of different types of life insurance – something you’ve probably figured out if you’ve been shopping for a policy.
 Unfortunately, it’s not always easy to tell how these types of life insurance are different or if one is better than the other.
-In this post, we’ll explain variable life insurance – what it is, how it works, and whether or not it’s worth your time.
+In this post, we’ll explain what a variable life insurance policy is, how it works, and whether or not it’s worth your time.

-The cash value of variable life insurance is invested in a number of sub-accounts.
-These sub-accounts can be thought of as similar to mutual funds, except you can only invest them through the life insurance policy.
+These sub-accounts can only be invested through the life insurance policy.
 That means that, unlike whole life insurance (which is just a savings account), there is no guaranteed growth rate, and your cash value can actually decrease, but it can potentially grow at a much higher rate than whole life insurance.

 Like all life insurance policies, variable life insurance policies have three important parts: